 Peter can come this far and say no. Peter’s like that.
 Harry’s seen this him do this to MJ, saw it the day he buried his father.
 Harry’s been with Peter so long he knows exactly what Peter’s thinking even before Peter knows it himself.
 So much of what Peter does is what he thinks he should.
 So much of what he doesn’t is what he thinks he can’t.
 Harry’s watched Peter watch MJ for too long not to know him like this.
 It hasn’t ever been safe for Peter to want something, because he just never gets it.
 Peter knows what he wants, all right, but he’s so sure he won’t get it, he doesn’t even try.
 Peter’s spent so much of his life looking at how far away what he wants is from what he has, so much so that when what he wants and what he can have are the same thing, he doesn’t realise it when it’s looking right at him.

-Harry knows that right now, Peter doesn’t even know
+Harry knows that right now, Peter doesn’t even know what he wants.

 So Harry makes up Peter’s mind for him.